ovh/docs/pages/cloud/ovhcloud-connect/occ-setup-diagnostics/guide.en-gb.md

 For the **OVHcloud Connect Direct** offer, the service is **delivered** in the following situations:

-- as soon as the cross-connect is established by the customer, light is then detected on the OVHcloud side.
+- When OVHcloud detects light at the position indicated in the LOA.
+This detection suggests that the cross-connect was performed by the client.
-- after 60 days after the order if no light has been detected.
+- 60 days after the order if no light has been detected.

 ### LOA verification